Lugdunum3D/Lugdunum/doc/guidelines.md

 ## Punctuation, Spelling and Grammar

-Comments should have good punctuation, spelling and grammar, like narrative texts.
+Comments should have good punctuation, spelling, and grammar, like narrative texts.

 Comments can sometimes be less formal, like for short comment describing a data member.

 ## TODO Comments

 You should generally add a TODO comment before any code that is incomplete or needs review and or particular attention.
-This allows temporary quircks and hacks to be grouped and easily searched (e.g. in an IDE) in order to be correctly addressed before any merging is done to a definitive branch or version.
+This allows temporary quirks and hacks to be grouped and easily searched (e.g., in an IDE) to be correctly addressed before any merging is done to a definitive branch or version.

-The name of the person who added such comment should appear inside parenthesis, right after the TODO.
-As such, the person resonsible for the comment remains easily tracked and also accountable for the TODO.
+The name of the person who added such comment should appear inside the parenthesis, right after the TODO.
+As such, the person responsible for the comment remains easily tracked and also accountable for the TODO.

 **Example:**
 ```cpp